-In this post, I’ll go over how to track conversions through iFrames with the help of a tool called Google Tag Manager.
+In this post, I’ll go over how to track conversions through iframes with the help of our favorite tool: Google Tag Manager.

 What we will cover in this guide:

 - Pushing interactions from the iframe to the parent frame